Our Board of governors

 This means that Board membership contains a balance of skills to benefit the development of the school.

-Val joined the Board of Governors in 2012, and is Chair Designate.
+Val joined the Board of Governors in 2012.
 She is an educationalist whose career as a teacher of English spanned thirty years.
 During much of that time she also held key pastoral posts.
 From 1990 until her retirement in 2009, Val was Head of Sixth Form at Danum School in Doncaster.
 Within the school’s management structure she also held the position of Assistant Head.